mdragt/GoDataFest/Workshop 1 Custom Vision AI/README.md

 ![Logic app run successful](docsimages/checkRun.png)

 Finally navigate to your results blob storage account, select blob, enter the results container and review the file now created there.
-The contents of the file should show similar to the below - given the dog image input, the predicted class of the dog and also a confidence score
+The contents of the file should show similar to the below - given the dog image input, the predicted class of the tool and also a confidence score:

 ![Result](docsimages/resultLogicApp.png)